resplendentHSHI/lockout-tournament/content/home.md

 ---
 title: Welcome!
-description: "Gunn's first annual mathematics competition, hosted by dedicated high school students."
+description: "Gunn's second annual mathematics competition, hosted by dedicated high school students."

 ---

-Welcome to Gunn High School's first annual mathematics competition!
-It will be held on the date of March 5th, 2022.
+Welcome to Gunn High School's annual mathematics competition!
+It will be held on the date of March 4th, 2023.

-Due to district guidelines, GMC will be held **virtually** for all participants.
-All participants in the **USA** are eligible for prizes, which will be awarded to the top teams and individuals.
+GMC will be held **in person** for the first time this year, for all participants!
+All participants in nearby middle and high schools, especially those in PAUSD, are encouraged to compete for prizes!

 ## Registration

-Registration is still open at <https://bit.ly/GMC2022>, and join the [Discord](https://discord.gg/3jsRqhahJW)!
+Registration is still open at <https://bit.ly/GMC2023>, and join the [Discord](https://discord.gg/3jsRqhahJW)!

-Also, more detailed and up-to-date information on GMC specifics can be found at our manual, <https://bit.ly/GMC2022Manual>.
+Also, more detailed and up-to-date information on GMC specifics can be found at our manual, which will be posted **closer to the competition date**.
+Most of the round information and logistics will be similar to last year's competition (except the in person format), which can be referenced at <https://bit.ly/GMC2022Manual>.

 ## About